Illustration of strategies to retain new customers acquired during COVID, emphasizing engagement and loyalty-building techniques

-New Buyers Discovered Your Brand During COVID.
+Retain Customers after COVID.
 Here’s How to Keep Them Coming Back.

+Your brand has spent years honing its ideal customer profile and developing effective strategies for marketing to these target audiences.
 But if you’re like many brands, you’re discovering that a whole bunch of new customers found you during COVID.
 Among the three-quarters of Americans who say they’ve changed their shopping behavior since the pandemic began, around 40% say they’ve changed brands.

 As with most questions, the answer lies in the data.